November 3, 2022

 With hosted platforms, most eCommerce store owners place their trust in Shopify.
 Shopify is renowned for its ease of use and a variety of additional extensions, so it will be a great building block if you choose Shopify to be the home place of your store site.

-You have done most of the setup work, and it’s time to take care of the rest of the steps.
 The outline above has provided you with must-have components, but these steps are some optional elements to include:

 At this step, the color palette and the main theme for your website should also be sorted out.
 Take time and consideration to have this step finalized because they make up the visual communication of your store.
 Consistency is fundamental.
 The text font, image, and other visual elements must tell the story of the brand.
 By doing so, you create a consistent connection with customers and deliver a thorough message.